cloud-hot/marionette/README.md

 # Miscellaneous

-## Bugs
+### Bugs
-Possibly Many, please create issues.
+Possibly many, please create issues.
 I am sure both server and clients can be optimized a lot.
 Patches, pull requests, suggestions and issues are most welcome.

-## Author
+### Author

 Vigith Maurice & Ops Team

-## What does marionette mean?
+### marionette ??

-'a puppet worked from above by strings attached to its limbs' coined by [dandixw](https://github.com/dandixw)
+'a puppet worked from above by strings attached to its limbs' christened by [dandixw](https://github.com/dandixw)